 4G simply stands for fourth generation.
 If you count 1G as mobile phones using only voice calling, 2G adds texting, and 3G adds internet access, 4G is the generation that added speed.
 So, 'fast' internet access via a mobile network, essentially.

 In terms of 4G broadband, you can access it in a number of different ways.
-There are four main flavours.
+There are four main types.
 All involve a 4G SIM card set up with a specific network.
-They are…
+They are:

 - 4G home broadband – This is the newest of the three concepts.
 This is where your traditional home broadband router is replaced with a router that connects to the internet via a 4G SIM.
 A number of UK providers now offer this, and it can be a good solution if you live somewhere with terrible fixed-line internet, but a good, strong 4G signal